 Based on the success of the first training, a second and third trainings were planned for CSP, Sacramento, “B” and “C” Yards.
 These trainings were conducted in October of 2000 and April 2001 and again were extremely successful.
 It has providing 54 inmates, and the facilitators, an intense spiritual and healing experience.
 Not enough can be said about the dedication and service of the many volunteer facilitators who participated in the three trainings.
 These men, some 58 of them, from 14 different states and the United Kingdom and Australia, were uncompensated, paid their own way to get to Sacramento, and have donated their time to come and assist the inmates in taking responsibility for their lives.
 Since 2000, there have been a total of twelve intensives.

-In all regards, the ICF has received an overwhelming response from the men of the ManKind Project.
+In all regards, Inside Circle has received an overwhelming response from the men of the ManKind Project.
 They have responded generously with contributions and as volunteers.
 The work simply would not have happened without this support.
 There is strong enthusiasm for this important work, and many men come to learn how to introduce this work to the prisons in their own communities.

 What you can do:

 First, you can indicate your interest by getting on our mailing list.
-Second, you can make a contribution to our work either on-line at our web site or by mail to our address below.
-Send contributions and correspondence to Inside Circle Foundation, 5150 Fair Oaks Blvd., # 237 Carmichael, CA 95608, 916-482-4027 or www.insidecircle.org, or e-mail to email@example.com.
+Second, you can make a contribution to our work either online or by e-mail at email@example.com.

 By Patrick Nolan

-The Inside Circle Foundation (ICF) is a not for profit organization dedicated to the inner personal growth of men in prison.
-The goal of the ICF is to create environments in which prisoners can explore and work the issues in their lives that have prevented them from living up to their full potential as human beings.
-In these environments, the ICF primarily utilizes self-help discussion groups to achieve the inner development necessary to become healthy contributing members of our society.
+Inside Circle is a nonprofit organization dedicated to the inner personal growth of men in prison.
+The goal of the organization is to create environments in which prisoners can explore and work the issues in their lives that have prevented them from living up to their full potential as human beings.
+In these environments, Inside Circle primarily utilizes self-help discussion groups to achieve the inner development necessary to become healthy contributing members of our society.